Grosmont, North Yorkshire: Geography

 The parish of Grosmont is located in the valley of the River Esk, near its confluence with the Murk Esk.
 Excluding farms, the village is the only habitation in the parish.
 According to the 2011 UK census, the parish had a population of 318, a reduction on the 2001 UK census figure of 335.

 Several of the road access routes have steep gradients.
 The village is on National Rail's Esk Valley Line served by Grosmont railway station, which is also used by the North Yorkshire Moors Railway (NYMR), forming the northern terminus of its heritage railway to Pickering.

 Landmarks

 Grosmont is home to the NYMR's engine shed.
-A number of structures in and near the village are listed, including: the three-arch sandstone road bridge over the Esk, dating from around 1700; the early 19th-century 'Eskdale Villa' on the eastern outskirts of the village; and in the village the 19th-century 'Rose Cottage'.
+A number of structures in and near the village are listed, including: the three-arch sandstone Grosmont Bridge over the Esk, dating from around 1700; the early 19th-century 'Eskdale Villa' on the eastern outskirts of the village; and in the village the 19th-century 'Rose Cottage'.

-Several railway-related buildings and structures are listed, including the 'Station Tavern' public house and outbuildings (originally "The Tunnel Inn"); the Post Office (c.
+Several railway-related buildings and structures are listed, including the Station Tavern public house and outbuildings; the Post Office (c.
 1835); and the former horse tramway tunnel, now a pedestrian route; all built for the Whitby and Pickering Railway in the 1830s.
 Also listed are the Murk Esk railway bridge (1845); 1845 railway tunnel, and the G.T.
 Andrews-designed Grosmont Railway station (1846), all built for the York and North Midland Railway.